hlcfan/iop/README.md

 # pp

-pp is a simple printer for Golang with color, currently use Rebecca colorscheme.
+A simple pretty printer with color support, currently using Rebecca colorscheme.

 ### Install